19balazs86/PlayingWithHttpClientFactory/README.md

 # Playing with HttpClientFactory
-This small application is an example to use the built-in [HttpClientFactory](https://docs.microsoft.com/en-ie/aspnet/core/fundamentals/http-requests?view=aspnetcore-2.2) in ASP.NET Core.
+This small application is an example to use the built-in [HttpClientFactory](https://docs.microsoft.com/en-ie/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.0) in ASP.NET Core.

+[Separate branch](https://github.com/19balazs86/PlayingWithHttpClientFactory/tree/netcoreapp2.2) with the .NET Core 2.2 version.

 #### What is HttpClientFactory?
 - `HttpClientFactory` provides a central location to configure and create `HttpClient` instances.